SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 What's the matter: may be the password is false.
 I do not know!
 Or, the

-password of samba user is false or is not the samba user or no user.
+password of samba user is false or is not the samba user or no user currently.

 (Trouble-3: `"login failure"`).